 Q. Does monobenzone cause cancer?

-Presently there are no evidences regarding the potential carcinogenic effects of monobenzone.
+Currently, there is no evidence of the potential carcinogenic effects of monobenzone.

 Q. How long does monobenzone take to work?